zeroventuno/OM-Assist/replit.md

 ## Overview

 OM Assistenza is a comprehensive ticket management system designed for bicycle component technical support and warranty processing.
-The application enables tracking of support tickets through multiple phases (Entrada, Enviado, Em processamento, Finalizado) with detailed history tracking, approval workflows, and shipping management.
+The application enables tracking of support tickets through multiple phases (Ingresso, Spedito, In lavorazione, Completato) with detailed history tracking, approval workflows, and shipping management.

 The system is built as a full-stack web application with a React frontend and Express backend, using PostgreSQL for data persistence.
 It emphasizes clean information hierarchy, workflow efficiency, and professional presentation suitable for technical support operations.

+**Language**: The entire user interface is in Italian (italiano), including all labels, buttons, messages, and validation texts, to serve an Italian factory's support operations.

 ## User Preferences